 - Crumple some of the paper between your fingers, fold some in half, then add more of the darker dyes.
 This will create beautiful vintage-y effect.

 P.S.
-As you can see, I’m pretty much following some of the ageing steps as with my Antique Wax Paper.
+As you can see, I’m pretty much following some of the ageing steps as with one of my older tutorials … Antique Wax Paper.
 You can check that project here -> How to make Antique Wax Paper French Labels, if you haven’t already.
-You could even go that extra mile and even add the wax, I bet these antique hearts would look amazing all waxified! 😉
+You could even go that extra mile and even add the wax, I bet these antique hearts would look amazing all waxified!

 Diana / Dreams Factory